Position: Senior Lecturer in Forensic Psychology

 British Psychological Society, Division of Forensic Psychology, Kent, UK.
 June.

-Ms Payne is a part time Senior Lecturer in Forensic Psychology at Cardiff Metropolitan University and Programme Director for the MSc in Forensic Psychology.
-She also leads the Eye Movement Desensitisation Reprocessing (EMDR) Clinic within the Cardiff School of Sport and Health Sciences.
+Ms Payne is a part time Senior Lecturer in Forensic Psychology at Cardiff Metropolitan University.
 She is a Health and Care Professions Council (HCPC) registered Forensic Psychologist and Chartered Forensic Psychologist with the British Psychological Society.
 She is a Full Member of the BPS Division of Forensic Psychology (DFP), Associate Fellow of the BPS and EMDR therapist.
 Ms Payne also holds two sessional appointments for the Ministry of Justice.
 Ms Payne's background is as a practitioner forensic psychologist, with particular expertise in violence risk assessment and consultancy during serious prison incidents.
-Her research interests include: farm animal work and its rehabilitative benefits for people with offending histories; vulnerability to County Lines exploitation; : the assessment and management of institutional violence, offence related PTSD and hostage / crisis negotiation in both community and prison settings.
+Her research interests include: farm animal work and its rehabilitative benefits for people with offending histories; vulnerability to County Lines exploitation; : the assessment and management of institutional violence, offence related PTSD, hostage / crisis negotiation in both community and prison settings.